SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Note that these methods can be used, no surprise, to make sun-dried tomatoes as well.

-I’m going to share my favorite recipe, but first, let’s touch briefly how to prep your tomatoes.
+I’m going to share my favorite recipe, but first, let’s touch briefly on how to prep your tomatoes.

 Preparing Tomatoes for Dehydration